 The writings of Apsche, Ward, & Evile (2003) explain that the concept of MDT originates from Beck (1996) and Alford & Beck (1997) and their conceptualization of the expansion of cognitive behavioral therapy (CBT) into a more global construct known as fashion.
 The theory-to-practice application of MDT includes the adaptation of Linehan's (1993) DBT application.
 The similarities of MDT and DBT are clear.
 MDT treats personality beliefs and behaviors with Linehan's ideas of discovering the grain of truth and validating client beliefs rather than challenging cognitive distortions.
 Underlying the MDT methodology is the conceptualization of problem solving cases.
-The problem-solving case conceptualization and the Nezu, Nezu, Friedman, Haynes (1998) problem-solving model, with several new assessments and methodologies recently developed.
+The problem-solving case conceptualization is a combination of the Beck (1996) case conceptualization and the Nezu, Nezu, Friedman, Haynes (1998) problem-solving model, with several new assessments and methodologies recently developed.
 The aim is to provide a blueprint threat in case conceptualization.